 Unpowered monitors, on the other hand, need a separate amplifier.
 They are just composed of a loudspeaker and horn.

-I love that this PA System has everything you need for any live performance.
-It has full-range speakers, user-friendly controls, and all the necessary sound equipment.
+I love that this church PA System has everything you need for any live performance.
+It has full-range PA speakers, user-friendly controls, and all the necessary sound equipment.
 This is very useful every time our local parish conducts outdoor worship events for feast days and church holidays, including the Christmas angel choir performance.

 Another excellent feature of this sound system is its high power capacity.
 It packs 600 watts of output power and an international voltage operation (100V-120V / 220V-240V).
-It may even work as its own portable PA system.
+It may even work as its own portable church PA system.

 It also has fine-tuned volume control for vocals and instruments with its built-in 10-channel mixer and reverb.

 For a compact, fantastic system, this will save you money in the long run.
+This is one of the best PA systems we recommend to fit every budget.

 - The rich feel of voices